ioBroker/ioBroker.docs/docs/en/tutorial/restore.md

 Either take a finished image from [Download area](https://www.iobroker.net/#de/download), set up your own Linux OS and install ioBroker according to this [manual](https://www.iobroker.net/#de/documentation/install/linux.md).

 ### Next Step
-If the old system had saved the states and / or objects in Redis, the new system must first be equipped with the Redis server.
+If the old system saved the states and / or objects in Redis, the new system must first be equipped with the Redis server.

-If you are not sure whether Redis was used and there is still access to the old system, use the command `iobroker status` to call up the required information.
+If you are not sure whether Redis was used and there is still access to the old system, use the command `iobroker status` to get the required information.
 "When using Redis, the output looks like this:

 ```
 iobroker is running on this host.